FortiMatt/FortiOS-Troubleshooting/README.md

 2. Via Configuration Scripts Upload
    - System> Advanced > Configuration Scripts

+## How to Use after Import

+Once the commands have been entered into FortiOS type "alias ?".
+A list of the available troubleshooting commands will be available for you to choose from.
+Additionally, you have the option to TAB through the options for ease of use.

 ## Navigation/Structure:

 This repo is laid out via specific FortiOS troubleshooting topics.
 Within each topic/section, there is info, debug and in some cases TAC commands.